KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/crop_padding.rst

 .. rubric:: Description

 This effect/filter crops the image to a rounded rectangle or circle by padding the edges with a specified color.
 It can be :ref:`controlled directly on the monitor <ui-monitors_effect_direct_control>`.

+.. tip:: This effect can be used for picture-in-picture effects.
+Very effective when used in combination with the :doc:`/effects_and_filters/video_effects/generate/drop_shadow` effect.
+See the tutorial.

 .. rubric:: Parameters